June 27, 2013 by Rossella Mastropietro

 The trend of using machine translations has made its mark in recent times.
 It’s a service that is free and available online anytime.
 Nothing really compares when you need a quick reference right there and then for a few phrases or sentences.

-Its efficiency, therefore has led most businesses to believe that machine translations are a reliable and cost effective solution, not just for simple sentence translation but for voluminous documents as well.
+Its efficiency has led most businesses to believe that machine translations are a reliable and cost effective solution, not just for simple sentence translation but for voluminous documents as well.
 This assumption however, is a simplistic view on how the translation process works.
 It overlooks the reality of how languages behave and how the environments they operate in influence them.

 A case study is a German translation project we undertook.
 It was a series of diplomatic telegrams in the 1900s that documented critical communication across several countries in Europe.
 Had a machine been used, the machine’s reference point would be modern German instead of the way German was used and spoken in the 1900s.
 The machine would also have produced a politically correct translation.
 Both factors thereby would have resulted in the loss of message authenticity.